Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Experiments

 \subsection{Results and Analysis}

-As a first experiment, we study the effect of the domain critic on the accuracy of the model, and on the Wasserstein distance between the two domains.
-Table \ref{table:main} shows the result for the standard (joint) domain critic derived from triangle inequality in Section \ref{section:ssup}, our improved class-dependent domain critic (Section \ref{section:wmix}), a more basic critic based on marginals (such as proposed in \cite{shen2017wasserstein}), and an absence of domain critic.
-We report in particular the Wasserstein distance between the two domains' joint distributions, and the minimum classification accuracy for the two domains: two properties that our domain-invariant network encourages (Theorem \ref{th_final} and Theorem \ref{theorem:gap} respectively).
-For this experiment we do not use any additional losses/regularizers, and simply optimize the classification and discriminator terms.
+As a first experiment, we study the effect of the domain critic we have proposed in Section \ref{section:dinn} on the accuracy of the model, and on the Wasserstein distance between the two domains.
+We consider two baselines for comparison: (1) a simple supervised neural network without domain critic, (2) a supervised network where the critic $\varphi$ is based only on \textit{marginal} distributions (such as proposed in \citep{shen2017wasserstein}).
+These two baselines can be interpreted as an ablation study of our method, where instead of applying the Wasserstein distance to the joint input-label distribution, we apply it first only to the input variables (marginal critic), and then to no variables at all (no critic).
+For this experiment we do not use any additional losses/regularizers, and simply optimize the classification and domain alignment terms.
+We report the Wasserstein distance between the two domains' joint distributions, and the minimum classification accuracy for the two domains.
+These are two properties that our domain-invariant network is expected to fulfill (Theorems \ref{th_final} and \ref{theorem:gap} respectively).
+Results are shown in Table \ref{table:main}.

 Results corroborate our theory.
-In particular, we observe that the Wasserstein distance strongly decreases under the effect of adding a domain critic, and the minimal accuracy over the two domains increases.
-Here, in particular, the use of a class-dependent domain critic to put more focus on $\mathcal{Y}$ leads to the highest accuracy in our benchmark.
-Surprisingly we achieve an even lower Wasserstein distance when using the upper bound of Lemma \ref{lemma:class_wise_wass}.
-We conjecture that having multiple classifier-weighted discriminators eases the joint optimization of the classifier and discriminator loss.
-An absence of domain critic (last row in the table) deactivates the use of unsupervised data, and leads to significantly lower performance.
+In particular, we observe that the Wasserstein distance significantly decreases under the effect of adding a domain critic, specifically a joint domain critic that puts more focus on $\mathcal{Y}$, and the minimal accuracy over the two domains increases.
+Furthermore, we observe in this experiment that the use of a joint critic also leads to the highest average accuracy across domains.